 In February 1944 Hugo Wilmar leaves as Engelandvaarder to London, to register as a war volunteer there.

-The story goes that Hugo Wilmar was picked up by the German occupiers in late 1943.
-When he is arrested he pretends to be mentally handicapped.
+The story goes that Hugo Wilmar was arrested by the German occupiers at the end of 1943.
+He pretends to be mentally disabled when he is arrested.
 The German doctors examine him for two months at the Ursula clinic in Wassenaar.
 A doctor friend mixes his spinal fluid with that of a real patient.
-As a result, it is diagnosed that Hugo is harmless and, because of his limitations, he is unsuitable for employment in Germany.
+As a result, the diagnosis is that Hugo is harmless and that he is unsuitable for employment in Germany because of his disability.

 Not long after his release from the Ursula clinic, Hugo Wilmar visits his friend Jan Woldijk.
 Hugo Wilmar asks Jan if he can help him escape from occupied territory.
 Jan is a member of the resistance and publishes clandistine newspapers from Wassenaar.
-Jan Woldijk helps Hugo and Bob Hummeling on his way to Paris, where he has contacts.
-At the end of February 1944, the two leave from Bezuidenhout in The Hague.
+Jan Woldijk helps Hugo and Bob Hubbelding on his way to Paris, where he has contacts.
+On March 27, 1944, the two departed from Bezuidenhout in The Hague.

 “Holland - England was generally miserable; the food position hopeless; the road: long, dangerous but beautiful; people and organizations: unreliable, powerless, also afraid. (...) "